angular/angular/aio/content/guide/forms-overview.md

 If forms are a central part of your application, scalability is very important.
 Being able to reuse form models across components is critical.

 - **Reactive forms** make creating large scale forms easier by providing access to low-level APIs and synchronous access to the form model.
 - **Template-driven** forms focus on simple scenarios, are not as reusable, abstract away the low-level APIs and access to the form model is  provided asynchronously.
-The abstraction with template-driven forms surfaces in testing also, where testing reactive forms requires less setup and no dependance on the change detection cycle when updating and validating the form and data models during testing.
+The abstraction with template-driven forms surfaces in testing also, where testing reactive forms requires less setup and no dependence on the change detection cycle when updating and validating the form and data models during testing.

 ## Final Thoughts